Hey Kids (Start Here)

 “Um, okay?”

 “Don’t get confused.
-Just because, one time, after four hours of coaching, you were able, maybe, to fool some low-IQ LA grunts, does not mean you can successfully bullshit me.”
+Just because, after four hours of coaching, you were able, maybe, to fool some low-IQ LA grunts, doesn’t mean you can successfully bullshit me.”

 “Yes.
 The favor is a polite warning not to fucking bullshit me.
 Varro wouldn’t speak Goa’uld in front of you.
 Swearing?
 Sure.
 Technical vocab?
 Sure.
 Place names?
 Sure.
 But the Sixth House is so goddamned committed to sinking their fangs into Tau’ri culture that they’ve adopted English as their official language.”